 The gardens of Hotel Endsleigh (formerly Endsleigh House) are open to the general public and are well worth a visit.
 Designed by the acclaimed garden designer Humphry Repton in the early 1800s, this "RHS Partner Garden" stretches for 108 acres.
-See RHS website entry here.
+See detils on RHS website here.

 Morwellham Quay (12 minutes drive)

 A good family day out is to Morwellham Quay where there’s a restored Victorian dock with visitors centre and museum.
 It brings to life how this busy mining quay used to function in its heyday.
 You can ride on the copper mine train, or see many traditional crafts being demonstrated. www.morwellham-quay.co.uk

 The enchanting Lydford Gorge owned by the National Trust, makes a great place to visit for the fit and able.
 Once there, you can choose the length of your trail - anything from 45 minutes to several hours, followed perhaps by a cream tea in the NT cafe? nationaltrust.org.uk/lydford-gorge/ You can also visit Lydford Castle up the road which was once the local prison.

 Alder Vineyard (20 minutes drive)